Stegosauruss/CV/README.md

 - Agile and XP values
 - Strong TDD and Debugging process
 - A Quick Study, Persistent and Determined

+## Principles

+#### Continuous Development
+I love working in tech.
+Every day I become a stronger dev but the scale of what I don't know becomes clearer as well.
+New developments mean opportunities to grow are never-ending.
+I have attended meet-ups and lectures on topics such as chat-bots and AI.
+I feel that with enough time and support I can tackle any problem set in front of me, the harder the challenge the stronger I will be at the end of it.

+#### SOLID
+I like to build beautiful and readable code.
+It's important to me that when someone looks at my work I can feel proud of what I have created.
+I enjoy practicing tech tests to hone these skills.
+Currently I participating in [Advent of code 2020](https://adventofcode.com/).

+#### Problem Solving
+Changing Career from Education to Technology was a big change but problem solving is universal.
+My experience solving mathematical problems allows me to break down large technical isses into smaller steps.
+I can visualise the larger picture in order to explain with clarity.

 ## Experience